Payment systems

 • Can be used for both in-store and online purchases;

-• Acts as a digital wallet where you can store funds.
+• Acts as a digital wallet to store funds.

-• Payments are public by default (but you can always make your account private in the settings);
+• Payments are public by default (though you can adjust privacy settings).

 Final Thought

-Zelle or Venmo?
-Some people prefer Zelle to Venmo; others love Venmo more.
-Both of the payment services are decently safe, have user-friendly interfaces, and allow you to conveniently send money when you need it.
-Zelle stands out from Venmo with its absence of instant transfer fees, but it also cannot be used as a wallet.
+So, which is better — Zelle or Venmo?
+Both of the payment services are decently secure, have user-friendly interfaces, and allow you to conveniently send money.
+Zelle stands out from Venmo with its absence of instant transfer fees, but lacks the wallet feature.
 So, if you need a wallet function, you should go for Venmo.
-The choice should depend on how you plan to use these apps and your financial habits.
+Ultimately, the right platform depends on your personal needs and how you plan to use it.